pkiraly/pkiraly.github.io/_posts/2016-04-09-third-report.md

 ## Storing records in Apache Cassandra

 So far it was a problem, that in the record view of the UI I was nat able to extract an individual record from the huge JSON files I stored the data.
-After sime investigation I choosed Apache Cassandra, which has an interface for both Java and PHP.
+After sime investigation I choosed [Apache Cassandra](http://cassandra.apache.org/){:target="_blank"}, which has an interface for both Java and PHP.
 I imported every records to it, but now I still use thhe JSON files stored in HDFS (Hadoop Distributed File System) in the Spark analysis.
 It is on my TODO list to compare the performance if using files and interating over every Cassandra records -- my hipothesis is that file based iteration is quicker.
 Now only the ID and the JSON content is